 It’s no secret to those who know me that I’ve struggled with finishing my novel Deemed Responsible.
 In the spring, I was lucky to come across help in the form of a writing guru named Jeff Lyons.

-Lyons asked me to spend time considering whether the main character is grappling with some flaw that is hurting other people - without it, the work may be about a situation and a main character who has problems to be solved but not a moving story that needs to be told.
+Lyons asked me to spend time considering whether the main character is grappling with some flaw - better if it is one that is hurting other people.
+Without it, the work may be about a situation and a main character who has problems to be solved but not a moving story.

-Lately, I’ve been tinkering with a commercial website I own, searching for a solution to its dwindling traffic and came across no less of a guru but in the area of business content.
+When I'm not fiction writing, I work on commercial websites always searching for a solution to building traffic and came across no less of a guru but in the area of business content.
 It struck me how there’s a link between the novelist's craft of telling a good story and writing good content for the web.

-First, writers need to stop writing a moment and think, says Kristina Halverson who wrote the often quoted Content Strategy for the Web.
-She asks: “But who among us is asking the scary, important questions about content, such as “What’s the point?” or “Who cares?”
+Kristina Halverson who wrote the often quoted Content Strategy for the Web asks: “But who among us is asking the scary, important questions about content, such as “What’s the point?” or “Who cares?”
 Who’s talking about the time-intensive, complicated, messy content development process?”
 (See http://alistapart.com/article/thedisciplineofcontentstrategy)

-Where content strategists call for taking time to look at a target audience and developing an editorial plan based on whatever path those customers are on, Lyons calls for taking time to reign in our writing by outlining our story based on the main character's growth arc.
+Where she and other content strategists call for taking time to look at a target audience and developing an editorial plan based on whatever path those customers are on, Lyons calls for taking time to reign in fiction by outlining our story based on the main character's growth arc.

-The tool he suggests, one with a long history of use in various forms, is the premise line.
+The tool he suggests, one with a long history of use in various forms, is the premise line a tool he teaches.
 Used correctly, the exercise keeps the writer's story on track.

-You can find more about Lyons and his tool box at jefflyonsbooks.com.
+You can find more about Jeff Lyons and his tool box on Amazon.
 For those wrestling with content development for commercial and non-profit websites, Halverson's organization hosts annual conferences, where content writers can learn to become better strategists - see ConFab Events for more.